Skip to main content

 • The property owner’s Social Security Number

-• The code of the Vermont school district in which the property is located, which may be found on the property tax bill (the school code is the middle three digits of the SPAN).
+• The code of the Vermont school district in which the property is located is found on the property tax bill (the school code is the middle three digits of the SPAN).

 Withdrawing a Homestead Declaration